Indiana Home Comfort Solutions expertly replaces and repairs hot water heaters.

 Click on the type you're interested in to learn more.

-Call the experts at Indiana Home Comfort Solutions or contact us online to schedule a free home inspection and water heater estimate in Plainfield, Brownsburg, Carmel, Avon, Fishers, Zionsville, Whitestown, Indianapolis, Speedway, Rocky Ripple and nearby.
+Call the experts at Indiana Home Comfort Solutions or contact us online to schedule a free home inspection and water heater estimate in Plainfield, Brownsburg, Carmel, Avon, Zionsville, Whitestown, Indianapolis, Lebanon, Pittsboro, Lizton and nearby.
 For a complete analysis of your home's energy performance, schedule a home energy audit.
 Our custom audit will tell you which home energy improvements are right for your home, including water heater replacement and more.

 A tank-type water heater (aka storage water heater) is the most common type of water heater used in the U.S., but not necessarily the best.
 Tank-type water heaters use electric resistance elements, gas or oil as the heat source.
 An electric tank-type water heater doesn't have a burner or flue like gas and oil versions, and cost the most to operate.
 In fact, you can save up to $50 a month by getting rid of an electric water heater in favor of a more efficient one.